This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Many people who are infected with HIV do not know they are infected.
 This is because the virus can live in your body for years before you develop symptoms.
-The following are common ways HIV is spread:
+The following are common ways HIV may be spread:

-- Contact with blood or certain body fluids (sperm, vaginal fluids, and breast milk) of an infected person
+- Contact with blood or certain body fluids (sperm or vaginal fluids) of an infected person

 - Sex with an infected person, especially in men who have sex with men